 Generally, the first £30,000 of a termination payment is free of tax and national insurance contributions (NICs) with the balance subject to tax (but not employer or employee NICs).
 However, there are a number of exceptions.
 One of the exceptions is a sum corresponding to earnings for notice is subject to tax and NIC deductions.

 Normally the employer contributes towards the employee’s legal costs for obtaining legal advice on a settlement agreement.
 There is no legal requirement for the employer to contribute but it is common practice.
-A contribution could, for instance, be in the region of £300 to £750 plus VAT.
+A contribution could, for instance, be in the region of £300 to £750 plus VAT but there is no set fee.

 A reference could be agreed and annexed to the settlement agreement.
 The employer would then normally be obliged to provide the agreed reference to any prospective employers.
 In many sectors, including the financial sector, it is standard practice only to provide a factual reference with dates of employment and job title.
 A factual reference could nevertheless be annexed to the settlement agreement.
 In some cases it may also be sensible to agree an internal announcement.

 Usually employees will be required to agree to confidentiality obligations.
 A typical clause (sometimes known as a gagging order) could prevent the employee from disclosing the terms of the settlement agreement and the circumstances of their departure with third parties except for immediate family, professional advisers and as required by law.
-The employee might also be permitted to disclose their employment history and the reason for leaving to prospective employers.
+The employee might also be permitted to disclose their employment history and the reason for leaving to prospective employers and recruitment consultants.

 Any restrictive covenants relating to competitive activity in the employment contract could continue to apply, and could be referred to in the settlement agreement.
 An employee may be prohibited for a certain period of time from joining a competitor or setting up in competition.
 An employee may also be precluded for a certain period of time from soliciting clients, dealing with clients and poaching staff.
 The employer might agree to waive or change some of the restrictions as part of the settlement agreement.